rocamocha/defold-annie/readme.md

 The `animation_set` parameter is used internally as a key for a value lookup that corresponds to your hardcoded animation data.
 Annie looks for a value that matches your `animation_set` from a table within Annie's module with the key `'data'`.
-You can override this internal lookup and provide the Annie instance being installed with it's own *unique* data with the `data` parameter of the install function.
+You can override this internal lookup and provide the Annie instance being installed with it's own *unique* data by using the `data` parameter of the install function.

-Your animation data for Annie should be a table that follows this structure:
+In either case, your animation data for Annie should be a table that follows this structure:
 ```lua
 {
     arbitrary_readable_name = { -- this is what Annie looks for with the animation_set parameter